 A self-described geek, Lyne spends time ripping apart the latest gadgets and software, builds true random number generators out of tinfoil and smoke alarm parts, among other unlikely objects.
 But his gift lies in his ability to explain complicated concepts and abstract threats to diverse audiences around the world.

-James Lyne’s TED talks
+James Lyne’s TED talk

 Cybersecurity specialist James Lyne takes the TED2013 stage to show us some of the newest and nastiest creations that cybercriminals have designed to steal data, make off with billions of dollars, watch people through their webcams and target power and utility companies.
 Every day, he says, about 250,000 new pieces of malware are created and 30,000 websites infected.
 “People think […]Continue reading